catalyst-cooperative/pudl/docs/data_dictionaries/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The PUDL data dictionary provides detailed metadata for the tables in the PUDL database.
-This includes table descriptions, field names, field, descriptions, and field datatypes.
+This includes table descriptions, field names, field descriptions, and field datatypes.

 .. toctree::
    :maxdepth: 1